 - Brockham Lime Works was a major industrial site in Victorian times.
 Chalk from the quarry was burnt in kilns to produce quicklime, used in the manufacture of mortar and fertiliser.

-- The Salomons Memorial viewpoint commemorates Leopold Salomons of Norbury Park, who bought Box Hill when it was offered for sale in 1912 and donated it to the National Trust two years later.
+- The Salomons Memorial commemorates Leopold Salomons of Norbury Park, who bought Box Hill when it was offered for sale in 1912 and donated it to the National Trust two years later.

 - Box Hill Fort was one of a chain of mobilisation centres built to defend London at the end of the 19thC, but the idea was soon abandoned.
 It has now been colonized by several species of bats.